espressif/esp-sr/docs/en/wake_word_engine/ESP_Wake_Words_Customization.rst

-Espressif provides users with the offline wake word customization service, which allows users to use both publicly available wake words (such as “Hi Lexin”, ”Alexa”, and “Espressif”) and customized wake words.
+Espressif provides users with the offline wake word customization service, which allows users to use both publicly available wake words (such as “Hi Lexin”, ”Alexa”, and “hi,ESP”) and customized wake words.

 1. If you want to use publicly available wake words for commercial use